 The COM agreed with KFO’s approach.

 MSC stated that the issue refers to other schemes and labels, not only to MSC.
+In fact, since ecolabels and other information services are treated as alternatives in the market, they should also be covered when dealing with this issue.
+This then affects all MAC members engaged in such services, and their participation in this work.
 He would not be willing to join any focus group until the aim of the MAC, questions and tasks are clear.

 The Chair proposed, as an option and given the differences in views, for members to send directly their positions to the COM instead of establishing a FG, should the MAC not be able to agree on this matter.